 So, what started off this whole Dutch DNA discussion?

 I visited the Netherlands last summer.
 We stayed with my half-Dutch wife’s relatives and we were able to stay in and visit many cities.
-I looked up Dutch traits and Netherlands’ distinctions before the trip.
+I looked up Dutch traits and the Netherlands’ distinctions before the trip.
 It was because I wanted to know how to properly act without playing the fool, and know what I would be up against, in order to behave correctly.

 I researched all the traits the Dutch are well known for (not to belabour them here).
 What interested me was the distinct look of the Dutch.
 I can pick a Dutchie out of a crowd easily.
 Yes, in every country or area people have specific physical traits but Dutch DNA is complicated and intertwined.
 It is also not as though all Dutch people look like twins.
 Historically, Netherlanders were intermixed often with many ethnic groups.